Guides and Resources

 Money Saving Tips -A list of ways to help members live on the AmeriCorps living allowance (developed by Indiana Campus Compact)

 Marketable Skills Gained through Service Ways for members to market their AmeriCorps experience after their term of service (developed by Indiana Campus Compact)

 College Cost Reduction and Access Act - Member Loan Forgiveness

 Trainings will be announced to our grantees via email and posted on Boardable.
 Attendance of some training is required; notice of mandatory attendance will be indicated.
 Below are a list of trainings that are available through the AmeriCorps Litmos Learning Management System.
-Follow the steps listed on the website to create an account and then complete the items below.
+Follow the steps listed in the Litmos Getting Started Guide to create an account and then complete the items below.
 To find the trainings click on 'content library' on the left hand side bar.

 - Required annually is the National Service Criminal History Check (NSCHC) eCourse.
 This must be completed by all staff who will oversee their Program's NSCHC process.
 When this is completed, please email the certificate of completion to firstname.lastname@example.org.